Mind, matter and being

 The sense of individuality arises from localised perspectives within the same unified consciousness.
 The illusion of separateness is caused by the fact that conscious experiences are bound to individual brains.
 The brain functions like a lens through which consciousness observes the body and the world.
 Each of the countless “lenses” offers a distinct, subjective viewpoint to the one underlying consciousness.
 While consciousness experiences everything that these various bodies and brains perceive, the experiences remain distinct and don’t blend.
 Because each brain provides its own unique perceptions, the experiences within consciousness feel personal and private.
 We think we are separate, but that’s only because our perspective is tied to the brain we inhabit.

 To understand how this works, consider the following thought experiment: imagine two people, John and Jane, swap bodies.
-Everything within their brains remains intact, including their personalities, memories, and neural patterns—only their conscious awareness, their “observer self”, moves.
+Everything in their brains remains intact, including their personalities, memories, and neural patterns – only their conscious awareness, their “observer self”, moves.
 After the swap, will they notice any difference?
 The answer is no, they won’t.
 John will still feel like John, and Jane will still feel like Jane, even though their conscious selves have swapped bodies.
-Their sense of identity is maintained because consciousness is always experienced in the context of the individual brain’s phenomena.
-This demonstrates that what we consider our “self” is deeply tied to brain phenomena—like memories and personality—rather than consciousness itself.
+Their sense of identity remains the same because conscious experience reflects the unique state of the individual brain – a state that includes everything that defines the individual’s identity, along with the memories of their seamless existence.
+What we consider our “self” is deeply tied to neural patterns and processes that give rise to memories, personality, and other aspects of our identity – rather than consciousness itself.
 The conscious observer that experiences life from John’s perspective is the same observer that experiences life from Jane’s perspective, but it is localised to each brain’s context.

-If consciousness can seamlessly “move” between identities, it raises an interesting question: if you are the one universal consciousness, why don’t you experience all individuals at once?
+This demonstrates the plausibility of preserving distinct identities across multiple perspectives within a unified consciousness.
+However, an important question remains: if you are the one universal consciousness, why don’t you experience all individuals at once?
 Understanding this paradox becomes clearer when we examine the nature of perspectives and how consciousness experiences the world through each individual viewpoint.

 Observation can happen only from one perspective at a time.
 Attempting to experience two perspectives simultaneously would simply merge them into a new, unified perspective, collapsing the distinction between them.
 However, such a unified perspective cannot exist at the level of conscious experience.
 Conscious experiences are direct manifestations of brain processes, and each experience is inherently tied to the physical system that generates it.
 Experience is also the final product of observation, one with the observer.
 Experiences can’t be observed, because they are already observations.
 Therefore, there is no higher perspective beyond the individual brain-generated viewpoints.
 The space of consciousness is simply the presence of experience.
 There is no space for a unifying perspective to exist beyond the physical system.